 I teach yoga and mindfulness to kids in a charter school, and…

 we often have moments that are not so Zen.

 Many ways.
-Glitter calm down jars are one of my favorites.
+Calming glitter jars are one of my favorites.

 I made a few my first year, and finally this year I remade them with a new recipe.
 I’m so glad I did because my new ones are so pretty!

 Mindfulness glitter jars are so enticing and relaxing.

 They are one of the very first things I tried when I started to teach mindfulness to my students.

 I actually use plastic bottles, because yes, jars can break.
 Especially with over 550 kids at my school using them every week, the likelihood of breakage is high.

 How to start using a Glitter Jar with kids